renepacchaux/huntington-bank-pavilion/README.md

 The UX team got to work.
 We wade through organic search.
 A templatized ticketing website as ticket booth, we started to think about what the user would need.

-We need a map. ‍Notice the filterable optionsOur lovely venue has a weird seating format.
+We need a map. ‍Notice the filterable options.
+Our lovely venue has a weird seating format.

 I quickly assumed the aim of bringing in ticket sales.
 I will explain how we incorporated it into our next steps, given a total of two weeks to spend on the project.